jimmiebergmann/real-net/PROTOCOL.md

 Duplicates, already received sequence numbers, of packets are ignored, but acknowledged if reliable flag in [Packet flags](#Packet-flags) is 1.

-Ordered packets are supported for linking, unlinking and message packets.
+Ordered packets are supported for linking and message packets.
 Linking and unlinking packets share the same order queue and message packets has its own queue.

 # Index